 One of the major disadvantages of opening this type of account is that you must have a different account for each currency you wish to transact with.
 For instance, If you open a Dollar account, it can’t be used to transact other currencies like Pound or Euro.
 This now makes it a big challenge for someone who wants to use other currencies too.

 How to open a Domiciliary Account with any bank in Nigeria

 Opening a domiciliary account in Nigeria is not very difficult.
-Visit any nearest bank of your choice and ask to open a domiciliary or dollar account.
+Visit any nearest bank of your choice and ask to open a foreign account.
 You will be issued a form which you are required to fill and submit for processing.
 Once the necessary requirements are also submitted, you’ll be given your newly opened account number within few days.
 With the account number, you can forward it to whoever wants to send you money abroad.
 Having said that, you can also use it to deposit foreign money.

 Most of the banks’ requirement in opening a domiciliary bank account in Nigeria are almost the same.
 It will be an easy process if you are already operating an account with the bank.
 The requirements are: